 How to get there

 You can take public transport daily from Darwin.

 You can take one of the following buses - both buses stop at Tivendale Road:

-- or number 9 bus (Casuarina to Palmerston).
+- or number 9 bus from Casuarina to Palmerston.

 The Don Dale Youth Detention Centre is just a short walk from the Tivendale Road stop, and is on the site of the old Darwin Correctional Centre.

-If you drive to the centre, parking is available on site.
+If you drive to the centre, free parking is available on site.